-We concluded that the key cost and operational assumptions applied by management as well as related disclosures were appropriate.
+We concluded that the key assumptions applied by management in the provision calculation, as well as related disclosures, were appropriate.

 Our application of materiality

 Materiality

 We define materiality as the magnitude of misstatement in the financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
 We use materiality both in planning the scope of our audit work and in evaluating the results of our work.